-Natto is traditional Japanese food made from soybeans fermented with Bacillus subtilis.
+Natto is a traditional Japanese food made from soybeans fermented with Bacillus subtilis.
 It is usually consumed at Japanese breakfast together with rice and fish.
 Natto is known to be an acquired taste, probably due to its unique smell and texture.
-Its unpleasant smell and stingy texture can be surprising and unfamiliar to most of western taste buds and palates because of its distinct, bitter flavor and unpleasant smell.
+Its unpleasant smell and stingy texture can be surprising and unfamiliar to most western taste buds and palates because of its distinct, bitter flavor and unpleasant smell.
 Natto is one of the healthiest fermented foods in Japan that has made its way to the western world.
-Its nutritional combination of vitamins and minerals make it one of most beneficial foods for the body.
-It is beneficial for stronger bones; healthier heart; good for digestion and weight loss; source of protein, iron, probiotics, Vitamin C and Iron.
+Its nutritional combination of vitamins and minerals makes it one of the most beneficial foods for the body.
+It is beneficial for stronger bones; a healthier heart; good for digestion and weight loss; a source of protein, iron, probiotics, Vitamin C and Iron.

 Grilled Fish (Yakizakana)

 Yakizakana is general term for Japanese style grilled fish that’s often served whole.
 It is far more common dish than sushi for most people in Japan.
 It’s an extremely popular dish for breakfast eaten together with rice and soup.
 The fish is marinated with ginger plant (hajikami) and sweet vinegar to enhance its color and as a palate cleanser.